smallhadroncollider/taskell/roadmap.md

     * Find someone to submit it
     * Use `install_cabal_package`
     * Use `depends_on "cabal-install" => :build`
-- Indicator for when a task has a description
-    > Use ≡?
 - Pressing `Esc` when entering task description shouldn't reset it
 - Add Trello import
     * ~Basic trello import~